svenkubiak/mangooio/docs/emails.md

     .send();
 ```

-`textMessage(template, content)` renders the same way as plain text.
-Session, Flash, and the other web template variables are **not** present.
-Pass everything you need in the map.
+`textMessage(template, content)` renders the same way, just as plain text.
+Session, Flash, and the other web template variables are **not** present in this context, since there is no request to draw them from, so pass everything the template needs in the map yourself.

 ## Other helpers